A higher standard of care

 During the scan the horse is sedated through an IV catheter and the area to be imaged is placed in the center of the magnetic field.
 A receiving coil is placed around the region of interest to collect emitted signal.

 A radiofrequency pulse is then applied and the molecules within the magnetic field begin to “spin”.
-Spin allows the molecule to absorb energy.

 Horse Veterinarian from Fairfield Equine Veterinary Services performing emergency scoping on a horse in the stables.